 “How did you get my phone number?”

-The woman giggled soundly and hung up on me.
+The woman giggled soundly and hung up on me without answering.
 It was a stupid question, really!
 It was her job.

 I hung up too and worriedly looked around, now really desperate.
-All of a sudden, I had so many urgent things to do if I wanted to receive guests tonight that I had to put myself into turbo mode right away.
+Suddenly, I had so many urgent things to do that I had to put myself into turbo mode right away if I wanted to receive guests tonight.
 I quickly made a list in my mind, and after a brief calculation of the available time, I was dumbfounded.
-There was simply no chance to check everything off, even if I lived on Mercury and had its exotically long days at my disposal!
+There was no reasonable chance to check everything off, even if I lived on Mercury and had its exotically long days at my disposal.

-Despite that, I enthusiastically embarked on the task of bringing order to my house—at least to some extent—but since the avalanche of chores continued to grow exponentially, it eventually overwhelmed me.
-At some point, very tired, I opened the fridge, which obviously didn’t work because the only bottle of beer in it was insanely warm, and I grabbed it.
-I took it to the couch and nervously slumped on it, trying to calm myself down.
-Very soon, I realized it wouldn’t happen and turned on the TV to help me relax.
+Despite that, I enthusiastically embarked on bringing order to my house—at least to some extent—but since the avalanche of chores grew exponentially, it eventually overwhelmed me.
+At some point, very tired, I opened the fridge, which obviously didn’t work because the only beer inside was insanely warm, and I grabbed it.
+I slumped on the couch and tried to calm myself down.
+Soon, I realized it wouldn’t happen, so I turned on the TV to help.
 Of course, there was no chance to watch Tom and Jerry or anything else for that matter, but at least I could stare at the static noise until I got totally bored and forgot about my to-do list.
 Then, after experiencing so many intense and contradictory emotions for such a short time, I put the remote away, stood up, got dressed, and left my apartment, climbing down the stairs.
-On the ground floor, I opened the door and stuck my head outside.
+A few minutes later, I opened the door on the ground floor and stuck my head outside.

 Fortunately, the heat wasn’t unbearable yet.
-It was still hot, but not as much as the previous day.
+It was hot, but not as much as the previous day.
 When I remembered the terror I had experienced, I shuddered involuntarily and wondered if Earth and Venus had actually swapped their orbits without anyone noticing.
-The unbroken period of devastatingly hot weather had lasted so long now that if it continued only a week more, it was going to be the last week of my life!
+The unbroken period of devastatingly hot weather had lasted so long that I wasn’t sure I would bear one more week.

-I cautiously stepped outside, and to avoid unnecessary risks, I sprinted to my car as fast as I could.
-Then I quickly hopped into it before receiving heavy burns or other injuries, after which I drove down the street on my way to Cacadulu.
+I cautiously stepped outside and sprinted to my car as fast as possible to avoid unnecessary risks.
+Then, I hopped into it before receiving heavy burns or other injuries and drove down the street on my way to Cacadulu.
 I had approximately eight hours until my date with Jill DeLuca, and in the meantime, I wanted to see if Lara had appeared in our hotel room.
-I was really, really worried about her and afraid she was conducting a parallel investigation of her own, which might get her into serious trouble.
-I had no idea why she would do that—it seemed weird because she had already hired me to do it for her—and she had behaved so strangely lately that her actions totally undermined my efforts in this regard.
+She worried me, and I was afraid she was conducting a parallel investigation, which might get her into serious trouble.
+I had no idea why she would do that.
+It seemed unreasonable because she had already hired me to do it for her, and her actions totally undermined my efforts in this respect.
 I even wondered why I was still working on her case.

 Apart from the terrible weather and the fear that my assistant was missing permanently now, the unfortunate death of the bum also shook me up.
-His murder wasn’t such a big mystery, actually, because he had so little in life, and the little he had was so worthless that the list of suspects wasn’t too long.
-Except for Cleopatra, I couldn’t think of many other people who might want him dead.
+In fact, his murder wasn’t a big mystery because he had so little in life, and the little he had was so worthless that the list of suspects wasn’t too long.
+Except for Cleopatra, I couldn’t think of other people who might want him dead.
 On the other hand, though, maybe I was wrong.
-The guy probably had friends in the improvised slum under the highway, and some of them might have been envious of his “valuable” possessions—like the radio-frequency shield, for example, or the drug treats he used to pick up at the port.
-There was also a third option—the aliens!
-Their screenwriters might have decided to end his role in our movie production because he tried to educate people on shielding themselves from their poisonous whispering.
-In any case, as the little man with the weird necklace of tiny skeletons put it, nothing could be left out of the equation until chemical and microbiological examinations were done.
+The guy probably had some friends in the improvised slum under the highway, and many of them might have been envious of his “valuable” possessions—like the radio-frequency shield, for example, or the drug treats he used to pick up at the seaport.
+There was also a third option—the extraterrestrials!
+Their screenwriters might have decided to end his role in our movie production because he tried to educate people on shielding themselves from the aliens’ poisonous whispering.
+As the little man with the weird necklace of tiny skeletons put it, nothing could be left out of the equation until chemical and microbiological examinations were done.

 About forty-five minutes later, still caught up in my dark thoughts, I reached Cacadulu and stopped the Ford outside the parking lot.
 Sandra’s Porsche was nowhere in sight, and when I stepped out of my car and walked into the hotel, I didn’t find its owner behind the reception desk either.

-I moved on and headed toward the stairs and the elevator.
+I moved on, heading toward the stairs and the elevator.
 The door of the later was wide open, and the bellhop—quite understandably—was missing inside.
 Instead, a note was attached to the cabin’s back wall, reading “Self-service!”
-I didn’t follow the instructions and turned to the left to take the stairs because I didn’t want to think about the guy all the way up while riding his “vehicle”.
-When I reached the fifth floor, I turned to the right and walked to our room, standing for a few moments in front of the door, listening.
+I didn’t follow the instructions and turned to the left to take the stairs because I didn’t want to think about the guy all the way up while riding his “vehicle.”
+When I reached the fifth floor, I turned to the right and walked to our room, standing for a moment in front of the door, listening.
 Then I quietly pushed it open and entered.

-Thank God, I didn’t find Lara inside, sprawled dead on the floor!
-There were no signs that she had been in the place after my last visit, and the terrible splotch our elevator buddy had left in this world before heading for the next was still there—abhorrent and sickening.
-Even if the sugar had attracted some roaches at the beginning, they obviously left the feast before they poisoned themselves!
+Thank god I didn’t find Lara inside, sprawled dead on the floor.
+There were no signs she had been in the place after my last visit, and the terrible splotch our elevator buddy had left in this world before heading for the next was still there—abhorrent and sickening.
+Even if the sugar had initially attracted some roaches, they obviously left the feast before poisoning themselves.

 I turned around and started gathering our stuff.
-It was an easy task because there wasn’t much to collect anyway, except for a pile of dirty clothes and a stash of grass.
-I emptied the bathroom cabinet too.
-After diligently cleaning every clue that led to us, I rubbed the green splotch with a towel until it turned into something you would expect to see in an abandoned pigsty, and then—totally satisfied by the result—I stomped on it a couple of times until even the term “pigsty” became inapplicable to it.
-Finally, I put our stuff in a black plastic bag, save for a few personal belongings of Lara, and took everything onto the balcony.
+It was an easy task because there wasn’t much to collect except for a pile of dirty clothes and a stash of grass.
+I emptied the bathroom cabinet, too.
+After diligently removing every clue that led to us, I scrubbed the green splotch with a towel until it turned into something you would expect to see in an abandoned pigsty, and then—totally satisfied by the result—I stomped on it a couple of times until even the term “pigsty” became inapplicable to it.
+Finally, I put our stuff in a black plastic bag and took everything onto the balcony, saving only a few of Lara’s belongings.

 I cautiously looked over the railing.
-Since there was no one on the street, I furtively dropped the bag with the hypocrisy of a slutty Renaissance bride trying to get rid of her dangerously clean bed sheet after the night of consummation, and it fell into one of the dumpsters.
-Then I quickly stepped back inside, wrote a meaningful note to my assistant so that she would be the only one who could understand it, put it on the nightstand, grabbed the remaining of her stuff, and left the room.
+Since there was no one on the street, I furtively dropped the bag with the hypocrisy of a slutty Renaissance bride trying to get rid of her dangerously clean bed sheet after the night of consummation.
+It fell right into one of the dumpsters.
+Then I quickly stepped back inside, wrote a meaningful note to my assistant so she would be the only one who could understand it, put it on the nightstand, grabbed Lara’s shit, and left the room.

 On my way back, I decided to stop by the bar too.
-I didn’t mean to stay there because I had to be fresh tonight and only wanted to say “hello” to my friend.
-Until I reached the place, though, I considered having a quick drink after all.
-And it was interesting how I always swore it would be a quick or small one—as if I needed to justify myself—but I always ended up with a couple of them!
+I didn’t mean to stay there because I needed to be fresh in the evening and only wanted to say “hello” to my friend.
+However, until I reached the place, I had already changed my mind, considering a quick drink.
+It’s interesting how I always swear it would be quick or small—as if I need to justify myself—but I usually have a couple of them, which are actually large!

-Anyway, this time there was no need to give myself a hard time abstaining from alcohol because the bar turned out to be empty of people.
-However, I saw a ton of olives scattered all over the floor, among which broken glass glittered.
-The situation surprised me and even worried me a bit, but I decided not to look for the shooting master and bother him with my stupid questions.
-Instead, I silently sneaked back outside because it was clear enough that my friend had gotten too far with counting.
+Anyway, there was no need to beat myself this time because the bar turned out empty of people.
+When I looked around the place, though, I saw a ton of olives scattered all over the floor, among which broken glass glittered.
+The situation was weird and even worrisome, but I decided not to look for the shooting master and bother him with my stupid questions right now.
+Instead, I silently sneaked back outside since it was clear enough that my friend had gotten too far with counting.

-I swiftly left the hotel to get to my car and then drove back to my place, spending the rest of my day doing laundry.
-I did two cycles, and since my tumble dryer was broken, I had to hang my threads on the balcony railing like a Sicilian housewife from the last century.
-I thought I would need to turn them over every half an hour if I wanted to wear something clean tonight, but, of course, all my worries were in vain because I practically lived in hell.
-The weather was so hot that my clothes were dry after just a few minutes, and I had to take them back inside because they would catch fire and burn.
+I swiftly left the hotel, got to my car, and then drove back to my place, spending the rest of my day doing laundry.
+I did two cycles, and since my tumble dryer was broken again, I had to hang my threads on the balcony railing like a Sicilian housewife from the last century.
+I thought I would need to turn them over every half an hour if I wanted to wear something clean tonight, but, of course, my worries were in vain because I practically lived in hell.
+The weather was so hot that my clothes were dry after just a few minutes, and I quickly took them back inside before they coughed fire and burned.

 Eventually, two hours before sunset, I was ready to head out on my date.
 I felt slightly nervous about it, but I was also thrilled.
-I dressed up, walked down to hail a cab, and slumped in the back seat, promising myself to take it easy that night.
-I deserved at least a few hours of rest from my stupid case!
+I dressed up, walked down to hail a cab, and slumped in the backseat, promising to take it easy that night because I deserved at least a few hours of rest from my stupid case.
 I gave the guy Jill’s address and informed him where we would go next—I considered a visit to Midnight Ride—and then leaned back in the seat, resting.

 My cab driver turned out to be a Punjabi, as he proudly informed me when we set off, and he wore such a huge turban decorated with a fake diamond and a peacock feather that I could barely see the front windshield behind it.
 The man stomped on the gas right away and hurled the car forward, but strangely enough, he kept shaking his head inexplicably the entire time as he drove.
 And he also never stopped talking!
 I found the combination of the two very disturbing because he didn’t seem to pay enough attention to his job, and his turban jigged so wildly that at some point, I feared—quite reasonably, I think—it would jump off his head and settle on mine.

-The South Asian persisted with his weird ritual all the way to Jill’s apartment and lengthily explained to me that he wasn’t a member of the cab drivers union, and therefore had no intention to observe their price list.
+The South Asian persisted with his weird ritual all the way to Jill’s apartment and lengthily explained to me that he wasn’t a member of the cab drivers union and, therefore, had no intention of observing their price list.
 He assured me that these bastards were as shameless and dishonorable as the Anjuvannans in the Malabar Coast and that he filled his tank at the only gas station in America where the price wasn’t pumped up.
 The place was owned by one of his cousins, who bought his product from his other cousin, who, in turn, smuggled it from Trinidad with his third cousin’s boat.
 He also added that he would take me to Chandrapur, Maharashtra, for only a dollar if I wanted him to.

 About half an hour later, he sharply pulled up at the curb on 32A Saratoga Avenue and said it was nine bucks so far.
-He reminded me too much of another Asian who sold the truest and tastiest hotdog ever, and that was probably why I tried to be careful with him.
-If you listened to these guys and took their words at face value, you could easily get the impression that their only mission in this world was to destroy the market economy and make people happy.
+He reminded me too much of another Asian who sold the truest and tastiest hotdog ever, and that was probably why I tried to be careful not to replicate him.
+If you listened to all these guys and took their words at face value, you could easily get the impression that their only mission in this world was to make people happy and destroy the market economy.
 Interestingly enough, their deeds proved the opposite, though!

-I told the Punjabi to wait for a second and stepped out of the car, and he reached his massive hand to punch the meter to wait time, after which he started shaking his turban again.
-I went out to push the buzzer for Jill DeLuca, and it turned out my lady was already waiting for me, her voice chirruping that she would be down in a minute.
-I said, “Okay!” and stood by the door to hold it for her like a true gentleman.
-Besides, I didn’t want to go back to the cab because, out of my experience, I knew South Asians were quite touchy, and they had the habit of blowing a gasket for no reason at all.
-After all, I didn’t want to make Jill walk all the way to Midnight Ride.
+I told the Punjabi to wait for a second, stepping out of the car, and he shook his turban again and reached his massive hand to punch the meter to wait time.
+I briskly went to push the buzzer for Jill DeLuca, and it turned out my lady was already waiting for me, her voice chirping that she would be down in a minute.
+I said, “Okay!” and stood by the door to hold it for her like a true gentleman when she arrived.
+Besides, I didn’t want to return to the cab yet because, out of my experience, I knew South Asians were quite touchy, and they had the habit of blowing a gasket for no reason at all.
+After all, I didn’t want to make Jill walk to Midnight Ride!

-Not long after that, my date appeared in the doorway, and I gasped when I saw her.
-She wore a high-slit black dress with an ultra-deep V-neck going down to under her belly button on the front, and on the back, it was half an inch from revealing her butt.
+Not long after that, my date appeared in the doorway, making me gasp.
+She wore a high-slit black dress with an ultra-deep V-neck going down to under her belly button on the front, and on the back, it was half an inch from revealing her butt cleavage.
 Naturally, such a thing wouldn’t allow her to wear underwear, so she had none.
-Her hairstyle was very impressive, and her makeup was really nice, but combined with a dress like this, they looked almost trivial.
-Even if she walked out of her place with a cucumber mask applied to her face and an Angora rabbit wig on her head, I doubt anyone would have actually noticed!
+Her hairstyle was very impressive, and her makeup was pretty lovely, too, but combined with the dress, they looked almost trivial.
+I was sure even if she walked out of her place with a cucumber mask applied to her face and an Angora rabbit wig on her head, no one would have actually noticed.
 In this regard, I seriously started worrying about my choice of venue for the night.
-Maybe I should have taken her to a fancy casino restaurant instead, across the ocean—say, in Monte Carlo or something.
+Maybe I should have taken her to a fancy casino restaurant across the ocean instead—say, in Monte Carlo or something.

 When I opened the cab door for her, she hopped inside, giving me clear visual proof of her nakedness under the dress.
-Then I followed her in the back seat.
-I informed the Anjuvannan hater again where we were going, and he accelerated the car so sharply that my date and I nearly splashed over the back window.
+Then, I followed her in the backseat and informed the Anjuvannan hater again where we were going.
+He promptly accelerated the car and did it so sharply that my date and I nearly rolled back and crawled over the back window.
 I had the feeling the bastard thought a whole gang of fighters from the Liberation Tigers of Tamil Eelam was chasing him!

-We had just slipped back down to the seat, and I was wondering how to start a conversation when Jill suddenly launched herself at me without further ado.
+We had just slid back to the seat, and I was wondering how to start a conversation when Jill suddenly launched herself at me without further ado.
 Usually, when people meet for the first time, there is an awkward silence between them, lots of clumsy gestures, and even exaggerated courtesies, but my date decided to skip these unnecessary conventions.
-Instead, she started casting lustful glances at me, thrusting herself into my lap at every turn, rubbing her hip into mine, and she didn’t miss her chance to press her right breast against my left elbow every now and then.
-On top of that, very soon she initiated a series of panting, puffing, and blowing sounds as if we were stuck in a terribly overheated sauna and she couldn’t breathe.
+Instead, she started casting glances at me, thrusting herself into my lap at every turn, rubbing her hip into mine, and she didn’t miss her chance to press her right breast against my left elbow every now and then.
+On top of that, very soon, she initiated a series of lustful sounds as if we were stuck in a terribly overheated sauna and she couldn’t breathe.
 Eventually, her moaning distracted our Punjabi driver completely and turned him on so badly that he stopped looking ahead altogether and nearly scooched back to sit with us.

 “You’re so tough!”
 She cried in my ear, expressing her high opinion of me, when we finally walked away from them.
 “Your species is going extinct these days!”

 “Well, it means you’re lucky!”
-I kind of got carried away, building on my style with the hookers.
+Before managing to stop myself, I got carried away, building on my style with the hookers.
 “I may let the tyrannosaur out of the cage then.
 Watch your panties!”

-Any other woman in this situation would have just stared weirdly at me after such a brainless declaration of masculinity at the beginning of our date, but not Greensboro’s secretary!
-Instead, she lovingly rubbed her hip into mine as if she were a farmer girl from the Dakotas, and the Marlboro Man had just arrived in her town to shoot another commercial, and he agreed to take a picture with her.
-Her stupid veneration encouraged me further, and I took the liberty to put my arm around the waist of one of the waitresses who was idling at the counter.
+Any other woman in this situation would have stared weirdly at me after such a brainless declaration of masculinity at the very beginning of our date, but not Greensboro’s secretary!
+Instead, she lovingly rubbed her hip into mine as if she were a humble farmer girl from the Dakotas, and the Marlboro Man had just arrived in her town to shoot another stupid commercial, agreeing to take a picture with her.
+Her weird veneration encouraged me further, and I took the liberty to put my arm around the waist of a waitress who idled at the counter.
 She had her back turned to us, and I only wanted to attract her attention and order some drinks, but the girl totally misunderstood my intentions and sharply turned around, winking at me naughtily.
-Then suddenly, she pulled at the base of her tank top, and its square neckline slid down, revealing the upper part of her blessings.
+Then, she tugged at the base of her tank top, and its square neckline slid down, revealing the upper part of her blessings.
 Her right nipple promptly used the chance to slip out of prison and pop up over the edge.
 By the way, the chick had a really gorgeous pair of boobs; they were like Hoover Dams of breasts!
-I smiled awkwardly and decided to walk away and bother the bartender instead because it felt wrong to disturb such an overqualified waitress with my stupid order.
+I smiled awkwardly and decided to move on and bother the bartender instead because disturbing such an overqualified waitress with my insignificant drinks felt totally wrong.

-Well, I walked away, but Jill actually didn’t.
-She lingered behind, and when I turned around to urge her to come with me, she unexpectedly reached out and pinched the girl’s nipple, pulling it slightly until it slipped off her fingers.
-The shocked victim goggled her eyes in disbelief and sharply pulled the neckline back up to hide her boobs.
-Then she turned around and quickly moved away, offended.
+Well, I moved on, but Jill actually didn’t.
+She lingered behind, and when I turned around to urge her to come with me, she unexpectedly reached out and pinched the girl’s nipple, plucking it slightly until it slipped off her fingers.
+The shocked victim of her sexual assault goggled her eyes in disbelief and sharply pulled the neckline back up to hide her boobs.
+Then she turned around and quickly walked away, offended.
 I promptly grabbed the hooligan by the elbow and hauled her toward the other end of the counter, embarrassed.

 “Why did you do that?”
 I asked her, astonished, as we walked.

-“I thought it was what people normally did here,” she explained to me without shame.
+“I thought it was what people would normally do here,” she explained without shame.
 “I did it out of politeness.”

-I didn’t say anything else, but I secretly promised myself to keep an eye on her for future acts of this sort because she obviously tended to behave weirdly sometimes.
-Then I found two vacant stools and signaled the bartender to come around.
+I didn’t say anything else but secretly decided to keep an eye on her for future brutalities of this sort because she obviously tended to behave weirdly sometimes.
+Then, I found two vacant stools and signaled the bartender to come around.
 Unlike the zombie I remembered from my previous visit, this guy was almost as quick and devastating as a spring tornado.
 He ran over to us but tripped and knocked over a box of beer cans and a crate of lime fruits.
 He never bothered to clean up the mess, though, and instead asked us what we wanted to have.
 I ordered a vodka soda for myself, and Jill settled on some sweet bullshit containing Curacao.
-I had never been into such drinks, but since the cocktail had a very exotic name—Caracas Nights—I decided to try one as an aperitif for my vodka.
+I had never been into such shit, but since the cocktail had a very exotic name—Caracas Nights—I decided to try one as an appetizer for my vodka.

 Oh, my gosh!
 Such a disgusting thing I had never tasted in my entire life.
-The liquid slipped down my throat and drove every last bubble of air out of my system, just like copper alloy in a mold cavity.
-I was sure I would never be able to burp again, and it felt like my head was attached to the shoulders of a lifeless bronze statue in the park.
+The liquid slipped down my throat and drove every last air bubble out of my system, like copper alloy in a mold cavity.
+I was sure I would never be able to burp again and felt like my head was attached to the shoulders of a lifeless bronze statue in the park.

-Since I couldn’t breathe and was afraid I would suffocate and faint, I grabbed a forgotten lime that rolled around the counter and chewed half of it off as it was, spitting seeds and pieces of peel all around me.
-I was only an inch away from making a full inventory of my stomach contents, as I used to do in my shameful past.
-Fortunately, the juice did its job well enough, and the emerging chain reaction was soon stopped.
+Since I couldn’t breathe and was afraid I would suffocate and faint, I grabbed a forgotten lime that rolled around the counter and chewed half of it off as it was, spitting seeds and pieces of peel.
+I was only an inch away from making a complete inventory of my stomach contents, as I used to do in my shameful past.
+Fortunately, the lime juice did its job well enough, and the emerging chain reaction was soon stopped.

 “Well, how do you like it here?”
 I asked Jill after a while, still coughing.

-She looked around with greedy eyes like a crusader’s wife who had accidentally found herself in a harbor pub without her chastity belt, and then licked her lips and turned her eyes back at me.
-I was almost sure the only places Greensboro had taken her were the opera house and the ballet theater.
+She looked around with greedy eyes like a crusader’s wife who had accidentally found herself in a harbor pub without her chastity belt and turned her eyes back at me, licking her lips.
+I was almost sure the only places Greensboro had taken her so far were the opera house and the ballet theater.

 “It’s so wild!
 I like it very much!” she cried, trying to overcome the increasing racket.
 “Do you come here often?”

 Right after making this incredibly stupid confession, I stopped talking, embarrassed.
-It was completely unnecessary to share such a shameful memory with her, and I wondered what was wrong with me.
-I suspected it all had something to do with Lara’s poisonous influence on me, but she wasn’t here now, so I had no excuse.
-In an attempt to cover my stupid blunder with a casual gesture, I grabbed my glass and tried to drink, but it was already too late for damage control.
+It was utterly unnecessary to share such a shameful memory with her, and I wondered what was wrong with me.
+I suspected it was due to Lara’s poisonous influence, but she wasn’t here now, so I had no excuse.
+In an attempt to cover my blunder with a casual gesture, I grabbed my vodka and tried to drink it, but unfortunately, it was too late for damage control.

 “Was it you?”
 I suddenly heard someone asking me, which interrupted my drinking.

 I shuddered unpleasantly because I thought it was the disgraced stripper—the victim of my unfortunate mistake—who said that.
-It was going to be a monumentally awkward situation if it was true.
+It was going to be a monumentally awkward situation if she was here.
 Fortunately, it was only the bartender.
-He still idled around, looking at me like I were a Broadway star who had knocked back a couple of drinks and decided to tell people a few spicy stories from New York’s high life.
+He still idled around, looking at me like I were a Broadway star who knocked back a couple of drinks and decided to tell people a few spicy stories from New York’s high life.

 “Well, it happened accidentally.
-I didn’t actually mean it!”
-I mumbled, ashamed as if anyone could possibly mean such a thing.
-I was also afraid that the bastard might jump into intimate details and reveal that it wasn’t the poor girl’s pants where I actually puked but her vagina.
+I didn’t mean it!”
+I mumbled, ashamed as if anyone could actually mean such a horrible thing.
+I was also afraid the bastard might jump into intimate details and reveal more about my “heroism”—particularly the fact that it wasn’t the poor girl’s pants where I actually puked but her vagina.

 “Are you kidding me?
 You’re a celebrity here; everybody knows you!”
 My new friend promptly smashed my hope for discretion to smithereens.
 “Every guy who works at Midnight tells the story about Sessile and what you did to her to the rookies that come after him!”

-“Is Sessile… still here?”
-I looked around nervously, now seriously worried about the situation.
+“Is Sessile… still around?”
+I looked at the crowd nervously, now seriously worrying about the situation.

 “No. She moved to Eternity to work as a restroom attendant because, after the incident, people started calling her Dirty Vag, and she couldn’t take it.”

 I literally wanted to dig a hole for myself after hearing this.
 I felt so bad that I thought, devastated, “Poor girl!
 That’s what excessive drinking of Johnnie Walker does to people and their unfortunate victims!”
-Then I anxiously turned my eyes to Jill to see how she felt about it.
-Needless to say, she wasn’t shocked at all, which confirmed my old belief that a man could never wrap his head around women.
+Then I anxiously turned to Jill to see how she felt about it.
+Needless to say, she wasn’t shocked at all, which backed up my conviction that a man could never wrap his head around women.
 They were creatures from another planet!

-“So what happened to the guy who worked here before you?”
-I quickly asked the bartender, attempting to change the subject away from Dirty Vag before it was too late.
+“So, what happened to the guy who worked here before you?”
+I quickly asked the bartender, attempting to steer the subject away from Dirty Vag before it was too late.
 “I mean, he seemed to like his job pretty much.
-Did he leave?”
+Why did he leave?”

-“No, he died!”
-My admirer informed me in a tone that was too casual.
-“He was so big on inventing new drinks that it was just inevitable he would screw up in the end.
+“Oh, no!
+He died.”
+My admirer informed me in a tone that was too casual for what he said.
+“He was so big on inventing new drinks that it was just inevitable to screw up in the end.
 And he screwed up big time!”

 “What do you mean, big time?”
 I wanted to know.

 “His last cocktail was supposed to be an enormous hit,” the man explained.
 “At least he believed so.
-He ordered the ingredients from Burma, which were the excrements of rare tropical maggots containing an enzyme to make people totally relaxed and easygoing.
-Unfortunately, though, the guy who was selling the shit turned out to be a Vietnamese swindler, and he pawned off a bad batch.
-Now I don’t know exactly what happened, but there must have been living larvae left in the bottle because one evening, as our friend stood at the counter, he just fell on the floor, and his body burst open, letting thousands of worms crawl out.
-It was a really disgusting thing to see, but at least his cocktail was still in development, and he experimented on himself, so none of the clients were harmed!”
+He ordered ingredients from Burma—the excrement of rare tropical maggots containing an enzyme that makes people relaxed and easygoing.
+Unfortunately, though, the guy who sold him this shit turned out to be a Vietnamese swindler and pawned him off a bad batch.
+Now, I don’t know exactly what happened there, but I believe there must have been some living larvae left in the bottle because one evening, as our friend stood at the counter, he just fell on the floor, and his body burst open, letting thousands of worms crawl out.
+It was a really disgusting thing to see, but at least his cocktail was still in development, and he experimented on himself, so none of the clients were harmed.”

-I choked and coughed when he finished his little story because I had never heard something so horrible.
-I thought these things were only in the movies!
-Then I grabbed my drink and took a very large gulp to disinfect my bowels—just in case—and I secretly checked for escaped maggots lurking under the countertop and waiting for a chance to kill me in a very gruesome way.
-Fortunately, I found none, and I relaxed.
+I choked, coughing when he finished his little story because I had never heard something so horrible.
+I expected such things to happen only in the movies, not in real life!
+Then I grabbed my drink and took a considerable gulp to disinfect my bowels—just in case.
+I also secretly checked for escaped maggots lurking under the countertop, waiting for a chance to kill me in a very gruesome way.
+Fortunately, I found none, and I finally relaxed.

-“Well, the dude was a screwball.
-There’s no doubt about it,” I said after a while, remembering that the guy wanted to make a cocktail with roaches for me when I was here with Lara.
-I was happy now that I had refused.
-“But curiosity killed the cat, didn’t it?”
+“Well, the dude was a screwball, wasn’t he?
+It was only natural,” I said after a while, remembering that the guy wanted to make a cocktail with roaches for me.
+I was so happy that I refused back then.
+“Curiosity killed the cat, you know.”

-“Oh, no. Absolutely not!
+“Oh, no!
 It wasn’t a curiosity.
-He actually invented that drink to help Dirty Vag forget her trauma!”
+Absolutely not!
+He actually invented that drink to help Dirty Vag forget her trauma.”
 The bartender unexpectedly returned to the subject I wanted to forget so desperately.
-“She was so fucked up that at some point, she couldn’t bear being near men anymore, and that was definitely a problem for a stripper, as you’d expect!”
+“She was so fucked up that at some point, she couldn’t bear it near men anymore, and that was definitely a problem for a stripper, as you’d expect!”

 I looked at him, very frustrated now.
-I frowned and decided I had enough of his stories already, swearing I wouldn’t talk to the guy for the rest of the night, even if he were the only man in a hundred-mile radius.
-However, when I turned to Jill, I saw she was still impressed with me as if I were some kind of superhero—an Assman or Superass, maybe!
+I decided I had enough of his bullshit already, swearing I wouldn’t talk to the guy for the rest of the night, even if he were the only man in a hundred-mile radius.
+However, when I turned my head to Jill, she was still impressed with me, as if I were some kind of superhero—an Assman, Superass, or something like that.

-I thought about Greensboro’s secretary.
-She was sipping her cocktail and looking around with the curiosity of a child.
-It was very clear that the inspector had kept this weird chick on a short leash, and now she discovered for the first time in her life that there was a whole world outside, which was also excitingly dirty.
-On the other hand, seeing what kind of things impressed her, I started to suspect there was nothing more in her head than what you would normally find in a hard-boiled egg!
+It made me think about Greensboro’s secretary.
+It was obvious that the inspector had kept this weird chick on a short leash, and now she discovered for the first time in her life that there was a whole world outside, which was also excitingly dirty.
+On the other hand, seeing what sort of things impressed her, I started to suspect there was nothing more in her head than what you would typically find in a hard-boiled egg!
 She was actually pretty dumb if I was honest.

 After a while, Jill suddenly stood up, grabbing my hand and trying to pull me onto the dance floor.
 I obeyed reluctantly, but I promised myself this time I would lead.
-When we found an empty space, I stopped for a second, stretched myself, straightened my shirt, spread my arms aside, and prepared for a passionate tango.
+When we found an empty space, I stopped briefly, stretched myself, straightened my shirt, spread my arms aside, and prepared for a passionate tango.
 Unfortunately, that was all I could do.
-Right at this moment, the DJ unexpectedly decided it was time to harden the mood and switched to heavy metal music without any warning whatsoever, which reminded me of the previous dance I had on this very dance floor.
+Right then, the DJ unexpectedly decided it was time to harden the mood and switched to heavy metal music without any warning whatsoever, which reminded me of the previous dance I had on this dance floor.
 Everybody around me instantly got wild, and I remained the only person standing in the crowd like a crazy prophet who wanted to embrace the world and wrap it in his endless love.
 The Jesus statue in Rio was nothing compared to me!

 And just then, since it took me way too long to retract my arms, the inevitable happened.
 An overheated fan appeared out of nowhere, recklessly jumping and headbanging, and he accidentally walloped his forehead against my left fist.
 Due to the heavy impact, his head shook like a church bell and bounced back, his legs entangled like well-done spaghetti, his body reeled to the right, and he finally collapsed on the floor, seemingly unconscious.

-“Oh, God!
-I’m so sorry!”
+“Oh, god!
+I’m so sorry, dude!”
 I mumbled worriedly and squatted down to see if he was okay.

-“Fuck it!
-I don’t care!”
-I heard someone shout, and I looked up.
+“Oh, fuck it!
+I don’t even care!”
+I heard someone shout, which made me look up.
 It was another “dancer” who thought I was talking to him.
-He jumped around wildly and wielded an imaginary sword like a true Highlander.
+He jumped around wildly, wielding an imaginary sword like a true Highlander.

 I watched him for a few seconds, startled, and after the injured guy at my feet showed signs of life, I stood up and searched for Jill in the crowd.
 Unfortunately, she had already sunk deep into it at the far end of the dance floor.
-I could see her head bopping up and down among a sea of overzealous metal fans who obviously thought the end of the world was coming, and since I felt pretty awkward here, I decided to return to our seats and put an end to my dancing career for good.
+I could see her head bopping up and down among a sea of overzealous metal fans who obviously thought the end of the fucking world was coming.
+Since I felt awkward here, I decided to return to our seats and put an end to my dancing career for good.
 Obviously, these things weren’t for me.

 “Oh, man, you really rock!
-How do you do it?”
+How do you do it every time?”
 My new bartender friend cried excitedly when I sat on my stool.
-“Every time I see you, you do something so cool!”
+“You always do something so cool!”

 “Where did you disappear?” she asked me, all sweat.
 Her cheeks were blushing red.

 I looked at her, bewildered.
-While in the melee, someone had ripped apart the ultra-deep neck of her dress on the back, and now the garment had sagged, revealing half of her bare ass.
+While in the melee, someone had ripped apart the ultra-deep neck of her dress on the back, and now the garment was sagging, revealing half of her bare ass.
 She didn’t seem to care too much, though.
 A cocktail glass of Caracas Nights had obviously provided enough fuel for her not to worry.

 “I just remembered that someone had to watch our seats,” I replied, making her turn around so I could help her.
 I clipped the edges of her dress together using a champagne stopper wrapped in a wire cage, which I found lost on the counter.
 While I was working, she kept squirming in my arms and made sure I groped her entire body, leaving no part of it untouched.
-Eventually, despite her sabotaging efforts, I managed to do the job, and I should say the stopper actually made a pretty decent brooch.
+Eventually, despite her sabotaging efforts, I managed to do the job, and the stopper made a pretty decent brooch, I should say.
 My date turned her head back to look at it, and she was ecstatic when she saw the result of my work.

 “Where did you learn to do this?” she asked me, walking on air with joy like a female bowerbird seeing a colorful cocktail straw in the nest her partner had built for her.